-Mission: To be active and cooperative in the church development/redevelopment activities of the Presbyteries in Toronto Conference by making grants of income and capital from the Corporation.
+MISSION: To be active and cooperative in the church development/redevelopment activities of Shining Waters Region and Western Ontario Waterways Region by making grants of annual earned income and capital from the Corporation.

 To carry on business as a charitable Corporation, to receive and hold assets, to make investments authorized by law, and to provide financial management of the assets,

-To review, approve, and disperse the grant requests of the Presbyteries in accordance with the "Operating Agreement" between the Presbyteries and PTCC.
+To review, approve, and disperse the grant requests of the Regions in accordance with an "Operating Agreement/MOU" between the Regions and PTCC.